-Action # Title Description Total Funds Contributing 1.1 Professional Development Professional Development for all staff in the following areas: California State Standards, behavior management and differentiated instruction \$20,000.00 No 1.2 Teacher Mentor The primary and middle/high school will utilize lead teachers to help mentor/establish staff professional development based on data from SBAC, MAP, program assessments, and staff surveys. \$6,000.00 No Yes 1.3 Technology The district will replace 20% of Chromebooks computers to ensure newest technology capabilities.
-Technology will be incorporated into daily lessons.
-All students will have access to technology. \$8,500.00 No 1.4 Instructional Coaching (NGSS) The district will contract for Instructional Coaching on differentiated NGSS instruction through newly adopted curriculum publisher. \$20,000.00 No
+Action # Title Description Total Funds Contributing 1.1 Professional Development Professional Development for all staff in the following areas: California State Standards, behavior management. \$10,000.00 No 1.2 Teacher Mentor- Principal The primary and middle/high school will utilize the Principal position to help mentor/establish staff professional development based on data from SBAC, MAP, program assessments, and staff surveys. \$74,519.00 Yes 1.3 Technology The district will purchase additional Promethean displays for classrooms as needed.
+All students will have access to technology. \$5,000.00 No 1.4 Opportunities for Extension The district will provide summer school and credit recovery opportunities, as well as GATE and other advanced placement options. \$20,000.00 No

-Action # Title Description Total Funds Contributing 1.5 Paraprofessional Instructional Support The district will continue to provide two 0.72 FTE paraprofessional instructional support positions to support with general education and intervention in the elementary school, and one .74 FTE IA at the Middle School/High School. \$40,000.00 No Yes 1.6 Facilities Maintenance and Upkeep The district will generally maintain and upkeep facilities to provide for a safe, efficient, and comfortable learning environment that is clean and professional. \$129,084.00 No 1.7 Broad Course of Study The district will fund annual field study events and extracurricular offerings to enhance and engage students in broad learning experiences. \$10,131.00 No Yes
+Action # Title Description Total Funds Contributing 1.5 Paraprofessional Instructional Support The district will provide 3.30 FTE paraprofessional instructional support. \$111,000.00 No Yes 1.6 Facilities Maintenance and Upkeep/FIT Report The district will maintain and upkeep facilities to provide for a safe, efficient, and comfortable learning environment that is clean and professional.
+Improvements/repairs will be made as needed and as sited in the FIT report. \$207,000.00 No